ethereum/consensus-specs/specs/casper_sharding_v2.1.md

 ### Introduction

 At the center of Ethereum 2.0 is a system chain called the "beacon chain".
 The beacon chain stores and manages the set of active proof-of-stake validators.
 In the initial deployment phases of Ethereum 2.0 the only mechanism to become a validator is to make a fixed-size one-way ETH deposit to a registration contract on the Ethereum 1.0 PoW chain.
-Induction as a validator happens after registration transactions are processed by the beacon chain and after a queuing process.
+Induction as a validator happens after registration transaction receipts are processed by the beacon chain and after a queuing process.
 Deregistration is either voluntary or done forcibly as a penalty for misbehavior.

 The primary source of load on the beacon chain are "attestations".
 Attestations simultaneously attest to a shard block and a corresponding beacon chain block.
 A sufficient number of attestations for the same shard block create a "crosslink", confirming the shard segment up to that shard block into the beacon chain.
 Crosslinks also serve as infrastructure for asynchronous cross-shard communication.